hypertelia/hypertelia.github.io/_posts/2021-06-22-Summer-Solstice-Stone-Circles-Ride.md

 ![desc](/img/sc/stone-circles-11.jpg)

 I looped up around Bassenthwaite Lake and now needed to head into civilisation: Keswick.
 I dropped off the Threlkeld cycle path to grab some food for now and for later on, and replenish my water bottles.
 And then rode onwards and up to Castlerigg.
 I knew this was the most touristy of the circles, and it was heaving.
-The roads around the place were packed with cars, and the stones themselves busy with picnickers and a fair few pissed up partiers, perhaps there since sunrise?
+The roads around the place were packed with cars, and the stones themselves busy with picnickers and a fair few pissed-up revellers, perhaps there since sunrise?
+I kept socially-distanced and then some.
+Took a snap and moved on.
+I can see why these stones are popular, but by being popular they also become less appealing.

 ![desc](/img/sc/stone-circles-12.jpg)

+From Keswick I headed east on the dedicated cycle path past Thelkeld before dropping down to Ullswater.
+The wind had been blowing quite strongly all day from the north east and with the constant headwind and 180km or so in my legs I was starting to struggle.
+I dropped down the gears and just kept rolling along trying to keep cadence up and legs loose.
+Again, this wasn't a race so it didn't matter how slowly I rode.

+Through Pooley Bridge and up onto Moor Divock.
+The sun had finally fully broken through the clouds and it was turning into a glorious evening.
+I stopped at two circles up here.
+The cockpit

 ![desc](/img/sc/stone-circles-13.jpg)
 ![desc](/img/sc/stone-circles-14.jpg)